What if I find my own internship... one not in the Handshake system?

 - Company location – must be an office or corporate address, not a PO box or Mail Stop, nor a residence.

-- Remote working – an exception may be considered if remote working is requested by the employer due to COVID
+- Remote working – an exception may be considered for Masters level students if remote working is requested by the employer.
+Undergrads without prior professional experience are strongly encouraged to seek in-person or hybrid opportunities.

 - Type of work – must be aligned with the degree program

-- Workplace safety - Sales roles outside of the office are not approved e.g. door to door solicitation, mall surveys, etc.
+- Workplace safety - Employers must provide a safe professional environment.
+Sales roles outside of the office are not approved e.g. door to door solicitation, mall surveys, etc. Also students must not be expected to work in an employer's residence.